 In contrast, the home cooked meal with family around is a completely different experience.
 The shared experience of cooking together after gathering ingredients, debating recipes, building the process together then sitting down to enjoy the fruits of labour is in a totally different world of experience than that of eating fast food.

-The joy of reading and sharing literature is replaced by prefabricated mass-produced skills-based exercises.
+Fast food literacy replaces the joy of reading and sharing literature with prefabricated mass-produced skills-based exercises.
 It has the appearance of being “personalised” but this is as shallow as the packaging it comes in (see Alfie Kohn).
 The experience for our students is so different that it can hardly be considered reading at all.

 What’s wrong with these fast food literacy programs?

 1. They are not student centred.
-The primary focus is profit, based on making the teacher’s job easier not improving learning outcomes (despite the marketing rhetoric).
+The primary focus is profit, based on making the job of fostering literacy feel easier while in reality not improving learning outcomes (despite the marketing rhetoric).
 If schools choose to use fast food curricula then at least spend some time researching the vested interests that drive these programs.
 Here is one example.

-2. It places the control of reading in the hands of corporations and teachers rather than in the inquiring minds of children.
+2. It places the control of reading in the hands of corporations and adults rather than in the inquiring minds of children.